ShahriarAbrarHimel/ShahriarAbrarHimel/README.md

 - I am always keen to acquire new skills and also to master those that I already have under my skill set.
 As a result, theseare some of the skills that I have acquired through academic qualifications and work experience.

-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects.
-- ⚡ Fun fact: I love to Develop and make things
+- ⚡ Fun fact: I love to Develop and make things.